EdWordy/Tabula/README.md

 ### Features
 - A simple and reactive UI powered by Avalonia
-- A powerful set of standard features such as syntax highlighting, code completion, and more powered by AvaloniaEdit.
+- A powerful set of standard features such as syntax highlighting, code completion, and more powered by AvaloniaEdit (WIP).

 ### Screenshot